jschwarzwalder/aws-sdk-php/docs/guide/handlers-and-middleware.rst

 tap
 ^^^

 The ``tap`` middleware is used as an observer.
-This middleware can be used to invoke functions when sending commands through the chain of middlewares.
+You can use this middleware to invoke functions when sending commands through the chain of middleware.
 The ``tap`` function accepts a callable that accepts the ``Aws\CommandInterface`` and an optional ``Psr\Http\Message\RequestInterface`` that is being executed.